-Psychology is a self-regulated profession under the Nova Scotia Psychologists Act (2000).
+Psychology is a regulated profession under the Nova Scotia Psychologists Act (2000).

 “Psychologist” is a title protected by a law that governs the practice of psychology in Nova Scotia.